-Solvency II available Own funds represent Available Financial Resources (AFR) available to the undertaking before any consideration for tiering eligibility restriction and after limitation over the potential non-availability of certain elements of capital.
+Solvency II Eligible Own funds (EOF) represent available capital resources to the undertaking before any consideration for tiering eligibility restriction and after limitation over the potential non-availability of certain elements of capital.

-Available own funds are split into tiers (this analysis is only done for the purpose of calculating the Solvency ratio), i.e. three different buckets of capital determined according to the quality of such components as defined in the Solvency II Regulation.
+Eligible Own Funds are split into tiers (this analysis is only done for the purpose of calculating the Solvency ratio), i.e. three different buckets of capital determined according to the quality of such components as defined in the Solvency II Regulation.
 Eligibility limits apply to those available elements to cover respectively the Solvency Capital Requirement (SCR) or the Minimum Capital Requirement (MCR).